nandini-agarwal/Railway-Reservation-Project/README.md

 11. admin_menu: This function shows the admin all the functionalities that he can perform.

-12. login_main: This function lets the user or admin enter their login creadentials and login.
+12. login_main: This function lets the admin enter their login creadentials and login.

 13. user_main: This function lets the user register as new user, or sign in if they are existing user.

 14. user_reg: This function lets the user register as a new user.

+15. login: This function lets the user to enter their login credentials and login.

-15. routes_menu: This function lets the admin choose to create, display and modify train routes.
+16. routes_menu: This function lets the admin choose to create, display and modify train routes.

+17. create_route: This function lets the admin to create the new route for the train.

-16. display_route: This function lets the admin create a train route.
+18. display_route: This function lets the admin create a train route.

-17. modify_route: This function lets the admin modify an existing train route.
+19. modify_route: This function lets the admin insert or delete a route for the train

+20. delete_route: This function lets the admin delete the route.

+21. insert_route: This function lets the admin insert a route for the train.

-18. user_validt: This function validates the user login.
+22. user_validt: This function validates the user login.

-19. search_route: This function lets the user search the train route.
+23. search_route: This function lets the user search the train route.

-20. seatAllocation: This function allocates the seat to the user.
+24. seatAllocation: This function allocates the seat to the user.